 ADX up close

 Unlike other technical indicators, however, readings above 60 do not occur frequently for ADX.
-In practice, most chart analysts believe a reading above 25 typically indicates a strong trend and a reading below 20 usually suggests there is no trend.
-No clear signal exists between 25 and 20.
+In practice, most chart analysts believe a reading above 25 typically indicates a strong trend and a reading below 20 usually suggests there is no trend—with no clear signal interpretation existing between 20 and 25.

 A rising ADX line generally means that an existing trend is strengthening.
-This is noteworthy because, if ADX suggests the trend is strong (i.e., ADX is rising), then trend-following systems—such as moving averages and channel breakouts—are expected to have more validity.
+If ADX suggests the trend is strong (i.e., ADX is rising), then trend-following systems—such as moving averages and channel breakouts—are expected to have more validity.
 Alternatively, if you see a falling ADX line, which indicates an existing trend is weak or there is no trend, you may not want to place as much value in the signals given by trend-following systems.

-The chart above is a simplified version of the ADX indicator.
-There are actually 3 lines.
-The most important one, as seen above, is the ADX line.
+There are actually 3 lines in the ADX indicator.
+The most important one is the ADX line.
 In addition, there are 2 other lines: A DMI plus line (sometimes shown on charts as DMI+ or DI+) and a DMI minus line (sometimes shown on charts as DMI- or DI-).
 DMI stands for directional movement indicator.
-Whereas the ADX line determines the strength of the trend, the 2 DMI lines complement the ADX line by helping determine the trend’s direction.
+Whereas the ADX line determines the strength of the trend, the 2 DMI lines complement the ADX line by helping determine the trend's direction.

 The direction of the trend is interpreted as positive when the DMI plus line is higher than the DMI minus line.
 Conversely, the direction of the trend is interpreted as negative when the DMI minus line is higher than the DMI plus line.